 Excited to make your own warabi mochi?
 You can get your warabi making set here.
-Each bundle includes 1 packet of Warabi Mochi Ko (Bracken Starch Powder), 1 bottle of Kuromitsu (Black Sugar Syrup) and 1 packet of Kinako (Soybean Flour) for only $10 (U.P $13).
+Each bundle includes 1 packet of Warabi Mochi Ko (Bracken Starch Powder), 1 bottle of Kuromitsu (Black Sugar Syrup) and 1 packet of Kinako (Soybean Flour) for only $13.
+All in a convenient bundle.

 King Warabi Mochi Ko is a high-quality sweet potato starch which has been carefully selected for use in Warabi Mochi.
 This is a staple item that is essential for summer sweets.
 Available in 150g.

 Made with brown sugar, this kuromitsu is perfect for pancakes, ice cream and almost any dessert.
 Available in 200g.